MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/errors.md

 }
 ```

-In such cases only two generated `Increment` selectors will be created, both calling into Mono, but no wrapper for the later will exist.
+In such cases only two generated `Increment` selectors will be created, both calling into Mono, but no wrapper for the latter will exist.

 <a name="EM1033" />